 Patients may be assessed to determine eligibility for third-party coverages including Medicaid, Illinois Health Connect, Medicare and other coverages.
 Crusader provides assistance in completing entitlement applicationsons on a case by case basis.

 If you are covered by a discount program, most laboratory and x-ray services ordered and processed at Crusader are eligible for discounts.
 Laboratory and x-ray services for patients with third-party coverage are billed directly by Crusader contracted service providers.
-Some Crusader services are ineligible for a discount.
-These services include all eyewear and dental procedures involving prosthetics (dentures and partials) and root canals.

 Are the doctors at Crusader Community Health board certified?